nuxt/nuxt/docs/3.api/3.utils/define-nuxt-component.md

 ```

 ::warning
 Data from `useAsyncData` is only set once in the `setup` hook of your component.
 This means `refreshNuxtData` will not work with `asyncData`.
-If you need to re-run `useAsyncData`, you can change it with a `method` of the Option API.
+If you need to re-run `useAsyncData`, you can change it with a `method` of the Options API.
 ::

 ## `head()`